-Farm insurance covers risks related to your farm.
-Farm insurance is a packaged insurance that provides a wide range of protection from farm-related accidents and damages.
-It protects your farmhouse, livestock, tools, equipment, etc. According to Statista, in 2020 there were just over 2 million farms in the United States.
-So, whether you own a ranch, vineyard, or run a farm as a hobby, this insurance is for you.
+Farm insurance is a packaged insurance for farmers that provides a wide range of protection from farm-related accidents and damage.
+It protects your farmhouse, livestock, tools, and equipment.
+Whether you own a ranch, vineyard, or run a farm as a hobby, farm insurance is for you.

 Who Needs Agriculture & Farm Insurance?